santiagobarreda/STM_paper/README.md

-# STM_paper
+# Re-Introducing the Probabilistic Sliding Template Model of Vowel Perception

-Re-Introducing the Probabilistic Sliding Template Model of Vowel Perception
+---